4th December 1897

 Dorey, the owner of the Rose of Devon, also owned SS Rossgull, a steamship that sank exactly three years and one day later.

-We will never sell your data to third parties, and there’s an unsubscribe link in every email, so you can leave whenever you like.
+Don't miss our weekly update on Guernsey's fascinating history.
+We promise never to sell your data to anyone else, and there's a super-easy unsubscribe link on the bottom of each email so you can leave whenever you want.